-Our fleet consists of 36 ILC jack-up rigs as of December 31, 2022.
+Our fleet consists of 36 ILC jack-up rigs as of December 31, 2023.
 The ILC design allows each leg to be independently raised or lowered and permits the drilling platform to be extended out from the hull to perform operations over certain types of pre-existing platforms or structures.
 We believe these design features provide greater operational flexibility, safety and efficiency than alternative designs.
 Many of our jack-up rigs further feature proven, reliable technology and processes, utilizing mechanical features with generally lower operating costs compared to newer, higher-specification rigs.
 Within their given water depth capabilities, we believe our jack-up rigs are well-suited for our customers' typical shallow water operations.

 We have taken steps in recent years to enhance our fleet, including our construction of newbuild rigs and acquisition of premium jack-up rigs.
-From 2016 through 2022 we added 15 premium jack-up rigs to our fleet at prices significantly less than the historic cost of construction for comparable newbuild rigs, including:
+From 2016 through 2022, we added 15 premium jack-up rigs to our fleet at prices significantly less than the historic cost of construction for comparable newbuild rigs, including:

-- In 2016 the newbuild rig Shelf Drilling Chaophraya was delivered; - In 2017 the newbuild rig Shelf Drilling Krathong was delivered and the Shelf Drilling Mentor, Shelf Drilling Tenacious, and Shelf Drilling Resourceful were acquired; - In 2018 the Shelf Drilling Scepter was acquired; - In 2019 the Shelf Drilling Achiever and Shelf Drilling Journey were acquired; - In 2020 the Shelf Drilling Enterprise was acquired; and - In 2022 the Shelf Drilling Victory, Shelf Drilling Barsk, Shelf Drilling Fortress, Shelf Drilling Odyssey, Shelf Drilling Perseverance and Shelf Drilling Winner were acquired.
+- In 2016, the newbuild rig Shelf Drilling Chaophraya was delivered; - In 2017, the newbuild rig Shelf Drilling Krathong was delivered and the Shelf Drilling Mentor, Shelf Drilling Tenacious, and Shelf Drilling Resourceful were acquired; - In 2018, the Shelf Drilling Scepter was acquired; - In 2019, the Shelf Drilling Achiever and Shelf Drilling Journey were acquired.
+Shelf Drilling Journey was subsequently and opportunistically sold in February 2021; - In 2020, the Shelf Drilling Enterprise was acquired; and - In 2022, the Shelf Drilling Victory, Shelf Drilling Barsk, Shelf Drilling Fortress, Shelf Drilling Odyssey, Shelf Drilling Perseverance and Shelf Drilling Winner were acquired.